zulamirsofian/fylo-data-storage-component/README.md

 - @media query
 - :hover css
 - background: linear-gradient
+- calc in css for responsive web design

 ## Acknowledgments

 I understand that my code is really messy and there are a lot of improvements needed to be made.
-I believe this is one of the rewarding challenges I have completed as of today because I used vw, vh and % for measurement units.
-Understanding how the units should be used.
-By no means I did it perfectly as I've applied it on padding and border-radius.
+My background is not perfect loi